Terms of service • Privacy policy • Legal notice

 - This right also applies to profiling based on these provisions.

-- Intrenion UG (haftungsbeschränkt) will stop processing personal data upon objection unless there are strong legitimate reasons for processing that outweigh the individual's interests, rights, and freedoms or if the data is necessary for legal claims.
+- Intrenion GmbH will stop processing personal data upon objection unless there are strong legitimate reasons for processing that outweigh the individual’s interests, rights, and freedoms or if the data is necessary for legal claims.

 - Individuals can object to their data being processed for direct marketing purposes at any time.

 - This includes profiling related to direct marketing.
-If an individual objects, Intrenion UG (haftungsbeschränkt) will no longer process their data for these purposes.
+If an individual objects, Intrenion GmbH will no longer process their data for these purposes.

-- Individuals can contact any Intrenion UG (haftungsbeschränkt) employee to exercise the right to object.
-Additionally, they can use automated means with technical specifications to object when using information society services without violating Directive 2002/58/EC.
+- Individuals can contact any GmbH employee to exercise the right to object.
+Additionally, they can use automated means, in accordance with the technical specifications, to object to the processing of their personal data when using information society services without violating Directive 2002/58/EC.

 - Automated decision-making, including profiling